Life: Fossils

 Fossils are the preserved remains or traces of organisms from the remote past.
 The totality of fossils, both discovered and undiscovered, and their placement in layers (strata) of sedimentary rock is known as the fossil record.
 A preserved specimen is called a fossil if it is older than the arbitrary date of 10,000 years ago.
 Hence, fossils range in age from the youngest at the start of the Holocene Epoch to the oldest from the Archaean Eon, up to 3.4 billion years old.

 Extinction

 Extinction is the process by which a species dies out.
 The moment of extinction is the death of the last individual of that species.
-Because a species' potential range may be very large, determining this moment is difficult, and is usually done retrospectively after a period of apparent absence.
-Species become extinct when they are no longer able to survive in changing habitat or against superior competition.
+Because a species' potential range may be very large, determining this moment is difficult, and it is usually done retrospectively after a period of apparent absence.
+Species become extinct when they are no longer able to survive in a changing habitat or against superior competition.
 Over 99% of all the species that have ever lived are now extinct.
 Mass extinctions may have accelerated evolution by providing opportunities for new groups of organisms to diversify.